 Hundreds of possible causes will turn on Ford check engine light.
 To find out why the check engine light is on in your Ford, read the fault codes.

 How to Diagnose Ford Check Engine Light

 The first step in troubleshooting the check engine light is to read the fault codes with an OBD-II scanner.

 - Locate the diagnostics port under the dashboard of your Ford.

-- Once you fix the problem that triggered the code, come back to the main menu and select Clear Codes.
+- Once you fix the problem that triggered the code, come back to the main menu and select Erase Fault Data.

 One of the most common triggers of the check engine light on Ford vehicle is a loose gas cap.
 If you recently stopped at a gas station, make sure the gas cap was properly tightened.